guccialex/basic-yew-site/README.md

 8. Create a service using the image created at the run step, click "allow unauthenticated invocations"
 9. Give it a minute, click on the link the service exposes to find the app on the web

-To connect a servive to a domain name:
+To connect a service to a domain name:

 1. Buy a domain name on the google account associated with the gcp account
 2. On the cloud build click "manage custom domains"